CMSgov/bluebutton-web-server/dev-local/README.md

 ### configuring `kion`

+*To run the tools, you must be in a `kion` shell.
+What follows is a way to set up an alias that makes running the correct configuration easier.*

 You should already have a `.kion.yaml` in your home directory.
 If not, follow the [local desktop development](https://confluence.cms.gov/spaces/BB2/pages/484224999/Local+Desktop+Development) onboarding docs to set up Cloudtamer/`kion`.

 You need to add an alias in the previously mentioned .kion.yaml for this tooling to work.